Python-GIS-book/site/source/part2/chapter-05/md/01-introduction-to-geographic-data-in-python.md

 ### Vector data formats

+Spatial vector data can be stored in different ways.
+Two of the most widely used approaches is to either store the data into a spatial data file that is stored to disk, or store the data into a spatially-aware database, such as PostGIS database that supports storing spatial data.
+When storing data to a data file there are multiple options to choose from in terms of data formats.
+You can easily read and write spatial vector data to approximately eighty different file formats which are supported by the [Geospatial Data Abstraction Library](https://gdal.org/) (GDAL) [^GDAL]. `GDAL` is a computer software library for reading and writing raster and vector geospatial data formats, and it is used under the hood by hundreds of GIS softwares and libraries in different programming languages (including Python).
+Below, we will provide information about a few selected spatial vector data formats that are commonly used for storing spatial data.

+- **Shapefile:** The shapefile is still widely used data format for storing geospatial vector data, although the file format was developed and introduced by ESRI already in the early 1990s.
+The filename extension for the Shapefile is `.shp`.
+Shapefile is not actually only a single file, but it is made of multiple separate files.
+The three mandatory files that are associated to a valid shapefile dataset are: `.shp` containing the feature geometries, `.shx` containing a positional index for the feature geometries, and `.dbf` containing the attribute information.
+In addition to these, a shapefile dataset typically includes a `.prj` file which contains information about the coordinate reference system of the dataset.

-**GeoJSON**: GeoJSON [^geojson] is an open standard format for encoding a variety of geographic data structures along with their attribute data which can be stored into a simple text file.
+- **GeoJSON**: GeoJSON [^geojson] is an open standard format for encoding a variety of geographic data structures along with their attribute data which can be stored into a simple text file.
+The filename extension for GeoJSON is `.geojson`.
 The data format extends the widely used JSON format.
 GeoJSON is human readible and the data is not compressed, hence the files can get large when storing more complex geometries.
-The file extension of GeoJSON is `.geojson`.
+Because of this, another variation of GeoJSON was developed called `TopoJSON` which is a more compact format.
+TopoJSON stores the geometries in a way that they can be referenced multiple times in the file, e.g. when two polygons share a common border between them.
 An example of GeoJSON data structure:

 ```
 {"type": "FeatureCollection",